Skip to content

 Working with GitFlow brings multiple advantages to your modelling approach:

-• Multiple different Change Requests/Features can be modelled at once without interfering with each other
+• Multiple different features can be modelled at once without interfering with each other

 GitFlow Overview